dsmarcot2018/Bendel-Bot/README.md

 If you are just running the bot on your computer, terminate using the Control key and C hotkey, otherwise terminate like you would any other program.

+## Features
+**Welcome Messages**
+- Bendel-Bot gives new server members a warm welcome with any one of 15+ welcome messages

 ## Planned Bot Features
-**Welcome Messages**
-- Bendel-Bot will give new server members a warm welcome with any one of 15+ welcome messages

 **Meme Delivery**
 - Bendel-Bot will share a random meme on command from their personal stash